-- 5.17 Onsite ICU and HDU services should be appropriate to the type of surgery performed and the age and comorbidity of patients, and should be available to support the delivery of more complex postoperative analysesic techniques. - 5.18 In hospitals with no onsite paediatric high dependency and critical care facilities, there should be the facilities and expertise to initiate critical care prior to transfer/retrieval to a designated regional PICU/HDU facility.
-This may involve short-term use of adult/general ICU facilities.13 management of pain, nausea and vomiting
+- 5.17 Onsite ICU and HDU services should be appropriate to the type of surgery performed and the age and comorbidity of patients, and should be available to support the delivery of more complex postoperative analysesic techniques. - 5.18 In hospitals with no onsite paediatric high dependency and critical care facilities, there should be the facilities and expertise to initiate intensive care prior to transfer/retrieval to a designated regional PICU/HDU facility.
+This may involve short-term use of adult/general ICU facilities.